back to menue

 First of all the CPU clock speed (STM32 AHB and APB bus) is reduced to about 1MHz (details see below).

-A by-result is the 48MHz version for STM32F042.
 For the price of no-USB it offers more user code space and some more I/O features.

-New experience has been made with STM32L031K6(LQFP32): this prototype uses only ca.0.2mA with LED OFF at 1.048 MHz clock (0.8mA at 4.194MHz clock).
+Interesting experience has been made with STM32L031K6(LQFP32) and STM32L031F6(TSSOP20, new Feb25): These prototypes uses only ca.0.2mA with LED OFF at 1.048 MHz clock (0.8mA at 4.194MHz clock).
 But it has to be noted, that supply current rises remarkably with ADC on (ca. +0.4mA), power via pull-up or pull-down (ca. +0,08mA) and fast pulse out via I/O pin (ca. +0.2mA at 1 kHz PWM, no load).
 Else this code is very similar to the STM32F042 version.

 Another critical aspect of supply current is the quality of the 3.3V regulator.
 After some tests, I have found out that MCP1702 (ca. 0.01mA ground pin current) is the best solution for most CForth Low Power target projects.
 But it is specified only up to 13V supply voltage.